jay-waves/til/System/Shell/Bash.md

 > It has always been the spirit of Unix to have separate programs
 > that do their job well, and work together to perform a bigger task.
+>
+> "Do one thing and do ti well"  -- philosophy of Unix

 ## 获取帮助